nwisbeta/github.io/pages/app_design/terminology-and-language.md

 ## Terminology Principles

-Use terms consistently throughout the app (iOS Human Interface Guidelines).
+The app must use terms consistently throughout (iOS Human Interface Guidelines).
 Some terms are provided in this standard.
-Choose terms that are familiar, friendly, clear, and easy to understand (iOS Human Interface Guidelines).
+Terms must be familiar, friendly, clear, and easy to understand (iOS Human Interface Guidelines).

 Avoid patronising sentence constructions: for example, referring to users as 'we', 'our', and 'me' (i.e. My Settings) (iOS Human Interface Guidelines).